embeddedarm/ts4100-environ-dc/README.md

 # TS-4100 Environmental Monitor Daughter Card

+The project is intended to showcase using the TS-4100 daughtercard interface, using the TS-4100 ZPU (32-bit stack based microcontroller running inside of the FPGA), as well as using our [buildroot-ts.git](https://github.com/embeddedarm/buildroot-ts) repository to showcase creating a complete and deployable application using the TS-4100 as a standalone SBC.

 This repository contains the complete sources for our demo daughtercard for the TS-4100.
 These include PCB source files (KiCad format), mechanical frame/enclosure files (2D SVG), the main software that is run, and a complete Buildroot package.

-The project is intended to showcase a using the TS-4100 daughtercard interface, using the TS-4100 ZPU (32-bit stack based microcontroller running inside of the FPGA), as well as using our [buildroot-ts.git](https://github.com/embeddedarm/buildroot-ts) repository to create complete and bootable images for our products using the Buildroot ecosystem.

-See the sections below for detailed technical information.

-See the [Buildroot](#Buildroot) section below for how to build this project.
+See the [Buildroot](#Buildroot) section below for how to build the software image.

+See the sections below for detailed technical information and full assembly.

 # Application Information
+This application exercises multiple TS-4100 interfaces by:
+* Querying local weather forecasts via [wttr.in](https://wttr.in)
+* Gathering interior environmental information via an on-board temperature/pressure/relative humidity sensor
+* Compile, format, and display the above on an attached 128x64 px monochrome LCD
+* Enable the LCD backlight when there is nearby motion from a PIR sensor using the ZPU to offload this activity from the CPU
+* Receive power from a Micro USB cable

 ## TS-4100
-The TS-4100 differs from our other SoM products in that it offers a 16-pin 0.1" spaced [pin header](https://docs.embeddedarm.com/TS-4100#HD1_Expansion_Header) as well as 2 Micro USB connectors on the PCB.
+The TS-4100 differs from our other SoM products in that it offers a 16-pin 0.1" spaced [pin header](https://docs.embeddedarm.com/TS-4100#HD1_Expansion_Header) as well as 2 Micro USB connectors on the PCB directly.
 Power input and serial console are available via USB, with the 16-pin header providing GPIO, an SPI interface, and an I2C interface.
 These, combined with the on-board WiFi and Bluetooth module, allow for integration of the TS-4100 in smaller form-factor applications.

 ## Daughtercard Interface
-The TS-4100-ENVIRON-DC daughtercard uses: the I2C bus for connecting to an MS8607 temperature/pressure/relative humidity sensor, the SPI bus for connecting to our 128x64 monochrome LCD, and 2 of the GPIO are used for input from an off the shelf passive infra-red (PIR) motion sensor and enabling the LCD backlight.
+The TS-4100-ENVIRON-DC daughtercard uses: the I2C bus for connecting to an MS8607 temperature/pressure/relative humidity sensor, the SPI bus for connecting to the LCD, and 2 of the GPIO are used for input from an off-the-shelf passive infrared (PIR) motion sensor and enabling the LCD backlight.

 ### SPI LCD
 The SPI LCD is a 128x64 px monochrome LCD panel with backlight.
 It uses an SPI interface that is based on the ST7565P standard.
 The LCD is powered via 3.3 VDC output from the daughtercard interface.
 The LCD backlight is powered from the 5 VDC output from the daughtercard interface.